-APA GasNet has retained this mechanism in the forecast period, subject to minor ammendment.
+APA GasNet has retained this mechanism in the forecast period, subject to minor amendment.

 Under the incentive mechanism, APA GasNet retains any benefits (or penalties) for a period of five years after the year in which it was realised.
 This means that the benefits carry over into the next access arrangement period.